 - Remote placements

 The GP/PRR* term requirements have been established to maximise the education and training opportunities for registrars in preparation for fellowship exams and to respond to the workforce needs of the Northern Territory.
-It uses the Modified Monash Model (MMM) geographical classification system which is progressively being introduced to a range of health workforce programs.
+It uses the Modified Monash Model (MMM) geographical classification system.

 - At least a six-month FTE post in a MMM7 region*, minimum three nights per week and/or

 - At least 12-months FTE post (or training posts) in a MMM6 region*.

 *includes community based ESP/AST/ARST terms but excludes hospital based terms.

 - A six-month FTE Aboriginal health training post, if town based AMS or FIFO minimum 2 days clinical per week over six months (ASH, KDH, GDH & TCH excluded).

 - A six-month FTE mainstream post is recommended.

 - Must be in the Northern Territory for GP/PRR terms.

 - Under exceptional circumstances may start on leave.
-Refer to AGPT Leave Policy.
+Refer to AGPT Program Leave Policy.